 How you configure bifolding doors for large openings, that is, the way the panels open and fold is important.
 For instance, four panel doors slide to one side or split in two, Five-panel doors offer even more opening options.
 Use six or seven panel doors, and you get even more flexibility.
 How your bifolding doors slide and fold depends on an odd or even number of panels.

 How many back doors does your home have?

-Also, consider the general access out to your garden.
+With bifolding doors for large openings, also consider the general access out to your garden.
 This depends on whether you live in a detached, semi-detached or terraced house.
 Detached houses often have several doors leading to the outside.
 Semi-detached and new build homes come with one or two doors.
 Look at which doors you presently use the most to go outside and consider this with your new doors.
 Our advice is always to have a traffic door or a lead door.

 Terraced houses are an excellent example of properties where often, there is only one door set leading to the outside.
 A traffic door in these and other properties with only one or two back doors is essential.
 Traffic doors on bifolds work as independent leaves.
 They sit either in the middle or the ends of the bifold, hinged against the frame or the adjacent leaf.

 The advantage of the traffic door is a convenient exit and entry, without folding the panels back every time.
 Again consider whether a wider panel will work better within the overall bifolding door sizes rather than a standard 900mm or 1000mm width.
 You can read more about considerations with bifolding door sizes.

 Once you decide on the configuration, you can move onto the easier task of choosing the other design options — for example the colour, bifold door handle choices and whether integral blinds are a good upgrade as well.

 Talk to a professional about bifolding door thresholds.